-This accreditation scheme (which replaces the e4books scheme) enables book industry organisations to demonstrate the efficiency of their supply chains for both physical and digital products.
+This accreditation scheme enables book industry organisations to demonstrate the efficiency of their supply chains for both physical and digital products.
 It aims to reward companies large and small for their investment in automation and for innovative solutions to the supply chain issues they face; and to enable them to be recognised by trading partners and the book industry at large as the best in their class for business efficiency, customer service, environmental concern and innovation.

 The scheme is open to any organisation active in the book trade - distributors (including publishers handling their own distribution), publishers who outsource their distribution to third parties, booksellers and wholesalers, and systems and service providers.